-How to Recognize and Beat Burnout
+How to Recognize and Beat Burnout Burnout is one of the major reasons why employees leave their jobs.

 Burnout, coined in 1974 by Herbert Freudenberger, an American-German psychologist, is a situation where you mentally or physically collapse due to workload or related issues.
 It's mainly due to stress which can be caused by financial issues, heavy responsibilities and even failure to meet expectations.
 Around 62 percent of employees are said to be stressed and go through burnout at some stage.
 It is also one of the major reasons why employees quit.